Skip to Content

 I’ve used this custard in a few of my desserts like sticky toffee pudding berry custard tart as well as being enjoyed warm or cold.
 I even eat it on its own.
 A nice bowl of piping hot custard in the cooler months to warm me up.

-Check out more British recipes on Food Fanatic.
+Check out more British recipes or our favorite rhubarb recipes!

 Are you tired of the dinner routine?